sandravergara/design-patterns/README.md

 # Disclaimer
-Do not use in production and still in development.
+Still in development and also do not use in production